AusDTO/gov-au-content-guide/_entries/2016-05-04-headings-and-subheadings.md

 Break up a page with useful subheadings that guide the user and help them to know the importance of and relationship between sections of text.

-Avoid meaningless words such as more, related information etc. Instead state what you are describing.
+Avoid meaningless words such as 'more' and 'related information'.
+Instead state what you are describing.

 **For example**